vgrichina/web4/README.md

 You can access your deployed smart contract on https://near.page.
 This is hosted web4 gateway provided to all `.near` accounts.
 For now it's free, but in future you might have to pay depending on how much traffic you get.

-Every contract gets corresponding domain, e.g. check out `https://web4.near.page` rendered by `web4.near` contract.
+Every contract gets corresponding domain, e.g. check out https://web4.near.page rendered by `web4.near` contract.

+# testnet.page

+This works same as `near.page` but for contracts deployed on testnet.
+Every `account.testnet` gets corresponding `account.testnet.page` domain.